afrandsen/afrandsen/content/about.md

 ## About this site

-This site is created with [Hugo](https://gohugo.io/).
+This site is coded with [Hugo](https://gohugo.io/).
 The Markdown source files are hosted on GitHub.
 Feel free to comment on the site using [Disqus](https://disqus.com/).
 I have made it easy for you to contribute to the site: Please hit *“Edit this page”* in the footer if you find any mistakes in a blog post to propose a correction through a GitHub pull request from an automatically created forked repository.

 ## Sites I often visit
 The following sites has helped me learn more about bikes.
 They are (almost) unbiased, and has guided me a lot in my purchasing decisions.